geekobueno/RFID_PROJECT/README.md

 ### RFID System Features

-#### For Administrative Staff:
-   - Employees scan their RFID card at entry, during breaks, and upon departure.
-   - The system logs attendance and compares it with standard working hours.
-   - **Benefits:** Accurate monitoring of working hours and detection of overtime.

 #### For Teachers:
    - Teachers scan their RFID tag at the beginning and end of classes.